anjugopinath/anjugopinath.github.io/_pages/updates.md

           <br/>
           [ May ] Attending Singapore Vision Day (May 24-25).
           <br/>
-           [ May ] Started the 3 month on-site research internship at National University of Singapore (NUS).
+           [ May ] Started the 3 month on-site research internship at National University of Singapore (NUS), where I am working with <a href="https://www.comp.nus.edu.sg/~ayao/">Dr. Angela Yao</a> and Ziwei Yu.
           <br/>
            [ January ] Our paper is published at Frontiers in AI, 2023.
           </p>